Currency and prices in Bulgaria

 Find the cheapest accommodation in Bulgaria

 A common traveller is staying in an apartment with breakfast.
-For lunches, you can go to cheaper restaurants or eat at buffets.
+For lunches, you can go to cheaper restaurants or eat in buffets.
 You travel by public transport, but rent a car for a few days and go on a trip.

 If you're more discerning, stay in a 4* or 5* with at least breakfast.
 You deal with transport by taxi or hire car throughout your stay and try a different attraction on the beach each day.